namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 - expression — A value or operation used on the right side of is .
 Includes literals, variables, state paths, arithmetic, comparisons and boolean logic.
 - control flow — Constructs like if , repeat up to , for each , match , try , return used to control flow of a program.
 - UI manifest — A JSON description of pages, elements, actions and previews.
 Generated by the compiler.
-- traces — A list of runtime events, particularly AI calls and agent calls, including inputs, outputs, tools and memory used.
+- traces — A list of engine events, particularly AI calls and agent calls, including inputs, outputs, tools and memory used.
 - formatter — A tool that rewrites code into canonical form.
 - linter — A tool that analyses code for best practices and potential issues.
 - Studio — A web interface for viewing pages, executing actions, inspecting state and traces, and making safe edits.
 - template — A predefined project scaffold (crud, ai assistant, multi‑agent) used by n3 new .
 - test — Python or .ai tests that verify correctness.
 Tests mirror the src directory.
 - error — A structured error with message, code and context.
-Errors come from validation, runtime or parsing.
+Errors come from validation, engine or parsing.
-- guardrail — A runtime limit (e.g. maximum number of agent calls) to prevent misuse.
+- guardrail — A engine limit (e.g. maximum number of agent calls) to prevent misuse.
 - wow moment — A feature that demonstrates namel3ss’s value: record → UI, AI calls with trace, multi‑agent orchestration, safe edits, provider integration.

 ## Part XIII: Appendices